 There are a number of hernia mesh brands on the market today and some that have been removed because of their risks for complications.

-Patients who experience these painful mesh complications are beginning to file lawsuits against their manufacturers.
+Patients who experience these painful hernia mesh side effects are beginning to file lawsuits against their manufacturers.
 Atrium Medical’s C-Qur Hernia Mesh, Ethicon’s Physiomesh and C.R.
 Bard’s Sepramesh IP are just a few of the brands now under fire for their potential risks.